dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 we want to use auto egress feature in livekit.

 coordinating track start time should be in absolute, not relative time, so never matters.

+Need to start auto egress, and to show each participant the tracks for download, plus let them delete them possibly.
+Definitely they need to finalize them.